vdlald/file-system/README.md

 [ ] P-2.
 FS initial max size is only 2GB
 [ ] P-3.
 The initial metadata size should not be in the initial metadata size [ ] P-4.
 Allocated space offset validation
+[ ] P-5. readBlocks can not allocate more than Integer.MAX bytes

 ## T-0.
 Base project template